san-sei/documents/content/en/docs/administration/Introduction.md

             <p>
           </div>
           <div class="tab__content">
             <p>If you already have a security key and you want to use it as a FIDO2 Hardware security keys, you must select this option.
 A registration link in your email, will let you set your hardware, as a FIDO2 hardware security key.
-From now on, your security key can be used for passwordless logins based on FIDO standard wherever it is available.</p>
+From now on, your security key can be used for passwordless logins based on FIDO2 standard wherever it is available.</p>
             <p><a href="/docs/administration/enrollment/#hardware-security-keys" style=" padding-bottom: 24px;" >How to setup a FIDO2 hardware security key device</a></p>
           </div>
         </div>